-ANS 111 Sustainable Livestock Mgt
+ANS 111 Sustainable Livestock Management

-This course covers the integration of livestock as part of a sustainable farming system, with emphasis on small-scale production for niche markets and pasture.
+This course covers the integration of livestock as part of a sustainable farming system with emphasis on small-scale production for niche markets and pasture.
 The course will cover appropriate breed selection, nutrition and living requirements for livestock such as goats, hogs, sheep, poultry, and bees.
-Upon completion, students will recognize appropriate breeds for their farm needs and demonstrate knowledge of small scale livestock production.
+Upon completion, students should recognize appropriate breeds for their farm needs and demonstrate knowledge of small-scale livestock production.

-BUS 280 REAL Small Business
+BUS 230 Small Business Management